alhabashy2331232/Gabz-Vehicle-Data/README.md

   - And more...

 ## Compatibility
-- Designed for QBox, QB, ESX and others
+- Data for QBox, QB, ESX and others
 - Includes proper categorization for all Gabz vehicle models

 ## Contents